-We deduce from this inequality that, as the triangulation is refined by letting $h \to 0$ , the sequence of finite element approximations $u_h$ computed on successively refined triangulations converges to the analytical solution u in the H norm.
-It is also possible to derive a priori error bounds in other norms, such as the L norm (cf. [2] and [5]).
+We deduce from this inequality that, as the triangulation is refined by letting $h \to 0$, the sequence of finite element approximations u_h computed on successively refined triangulations converges to the analytical solution u in the H^1 norm.
+It is also possible to derive a priori error bounds in other norms, such as the L^2 norm.